 If you’d like to help coding be taught effectively in schools, this is a great chance to make a difference by helping a teacher develop their skills.
 You can make a difference to Australian education, and help build a stronger diverse population of students who might consider computing as their career path.
 You’ll also have fun, meet people, and help teachers and students succeed at school.

-We’re mostly looking for volunteers who can visit a classroom for two hours per week for one or two terms to work with Year 7 teachers.
-We are now recruiting volunteers for the second half of 2020 and for the 2021 programme.
+We’re looking for volunteers who want to visit schools regularly or support teachers and students remotely.
+We are now recruiting volunteers for the 2021 programme.
 Please note that you must attend a weekend workshop before you start in the programme.
-Please also note that travel to and from the school takes additional time each week.
+A typical volunteer gives one to two hours per week, but please also note if you’re visiting schools that travel to and from a school takes additional time.

 Please click here to apply to be a volunteer.